shashankms9/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization_08.md

    ![Visual Studio 2019 is highlighted in the How do you want to open this file? dialog.](media/solution-file-open-with.png "Visual Studio 2019")

 3. Sign in to Visual Studio using your Azure account credentials.
-You can get the Azure Account credentials from **Lab Environment** page
+You can get the Azure Account credentials from **Environment Details** page

    ![The Sign in button is highlighted on the Visual Studio Welcome screen.](media/visual-studio-sign-in.png "Visual Studio 2019")

-4. When prompted with a security warning, uncheck **Ask me for every project in this solution**, and then select **OK**.
+4. When prompted with a security warning, uncheck **Ask me for every project in this solution**, and then select **Create**.

    ![On the security warning dialog, the Ask me for every project in this solution box is unchecked and highlighted.](media/visual-studio-security-warning.png "Visual Studio")

-### Task 2: Update Web API to use Key Vault
+### Task 3: Update Web API to use Key Vault

 In this task, you update the `Contoso.WebApi` project to use Azure Key Vault for storing and retrieving application secrets.
 You start by adding the connection information to the `appsettings.json` file in the `Contoso.WebApi` project, and then add some code to enable the use of Azure Key Vault.